douganson/connector-bridge-container-installer/README.md

 NOTE: For the "getstarted" option, there is a NODEFLOW-getstarted.txt file that you can copy and paste into your NodeRED runtime located at http://<macOS or ubuntu host IP address>:2880 ... simply import and Deploy...
 You can then load and run the K64F sample https://github.com/ARMmbed/mbed-ethernet-sample-withdm and interact with it via the imported flow (you must change your MBED_ENDPOINT_NAME in both the endpoint code as well as the NODEFLOW nodes...)

-NOTE: For the "getstarted" and "generic-mqtt" options, FYI, for the python test scripts, I've had issues with paho-mqtt v1.2.
-Try v1.1... seems to work better.

 Enjoy!